dali-lab/seabird/README.md

 ## Setup :wrench:

+1. Open terminal and go to the directory (folder) you want to copy the repo into.
+  - `cd` is the Change Directory function in the terminal.
+To change to the next directory, type `cd ./dest_directory`

-1. Clone this repository `git clone https://github.com/dali-lab/seabird.git`
+2. Clone this repository `git clone https://github.com/dali-lab/seabird.git`

-2. Go into the main directory and install all the necessary modules `cd seabird/Seabird && npm install`
+3. Go into the main directory and install all the necessary modules `cd seabird/Seabird && npm install`

+4. `cd` into the `/ios` directory and then `open Seabird.xcodeworkspace`

-3. Refer to the [seabird-backend](https://github.com/dali-lab/seabird-backend) repository for reference for the backend
+5. Refer to the [seabird-backend](https://github.com/dali-lab/seabird-backend) repository for reference for the backend

 ## Style Guide